Should I Replace My 30-Year-Old Furnace?

 Repair vs Replacement of a 30-Year-Old Furnace?

 Should you repair or replace your aging furnace?
 Repair is usually cheaper, but with such an old system, how many repairs are going to be needed?
 Is it better to just replace it now and avoid those multiple repair costs over the next few years?
-Before you decide, here is a handy tutorial on the most common furnace problems and how to fix them.
+Before you decide, it is important to note that there are budget-friendly HVAC home warranty offers available to cover your AC repairs and maintenance or replacement needs when they arise.
+Do your due diligence to check them out so that you can make the right decision.

-Also, if money is tight, consider this: for qualified homeowners, federal programs like LIHEAP can offer assistance with costs related to repair and replacement of your old furnace.
+Also, if money is tight, consider this: for qualified homeowners, federal programs like LIHEAP can offer assistance with costs related to the repair and replacement of your old furnace.
 You can get assistance with repairs or even the installation of a new system.

-According to Homeadvisor.com, repair costs can range from $100s to $1,000 or more.
+Repair costs can range from $100s to $1,000 or more.
 The older the unit, the more likely the cost will be higher.

 Here are a few examples of average costs for repairing specific problems with a furnace:

-• Thermocouple – $100-$250
+• Thermocouple cost – $100-$250

-• Thermostat – $100-$600
+• Thermostat cost – $100-$600

-• Blower Motor Capacitor – $150-$450
+• Blower Motor Capacitor cost – $150-$450

-• Igniter – $150-$300
+• Ignitor cost – $150-$300

-• Heat Exchanger – $100-$200 for repair, or up to $1,500 for replacing the exchanger
+• Heat Exchanger cost – $100-$200 for repair, or up to $1,500 for replacing the exchanger

-• Gas Valve – $200-$1,000
+• Gas Valve cost – $200-$1,000

 You can see that most individual repairs cost much less than replacement.
 But when you factor in age, lack of efficiency, and overall aggravation, deciding between repair and replacement isn’t always easy.

-What’s The Cost To Repair an older Furnace If You Have A Warranty?
+What’s The Cost To Repair an Older Furnace If You Have A Warranty?

 Manufacturer’s Warranty